unswexplains/unswexplains.github.io/cbc58f51bf33/content.md

               &= 6.15
 \end{align*} $$

 This prediction is unlikely to be perfect, because of random fluctuations in muffin demand and northern lights activity.
-These fluctuations effected the equation that you found - if you'd used a different sample of days, the fluctuations would likely have been different, and so too would the equation.
-They effect the quality of your predictions too - even if your equation is perfect, the fluctuations mean that its predictions won't be.
+These fluctuations affected the equation that you found - if you'd used a different sample of days, the fluctuations would likely have been different, and so too would the equation.
+They affect the quality of your predictions too - even if your equation is perfect, the fluctuations mean that its predictions won't be.
 Nevertheless, using the equation to make predictions is better than what you were previously doing, which was basically just guessing.

 You can actually calculate what are called **confidence intervals** for your predictions, which are ranges of values, rather than single values.
 Suppose you'd like to be 95% confident in your prediction (that is: you'd like there to be 95% chance that it's correct).
 Using statistical techniques, you can calculate a range of values, between which the real value is 95% likely to be.
 It might, for example, be the interval 5.9-6.7.
 If this is your 95% confidence interval, then you can be 95% confident that muffin demand will be between 5.9 and 6.7.